igonzalezperez/property_friends_real_estate_case/README.md

 ```
 make ml-pipeline
 ```
-When the pipeline finishes (~1 minute), the model will be stored and available for the API endpoints.
+When the pipeline finishes (~1 minute), the model and it's logs will be stored and available for the API endpoints.
 At the end of the process these logs should appear:

 ```
 Scheduled 3 tasks of which: